octobercms/docs/3.x/cms/ajax/hot-controls.md

 ## Referencing Other Controls

-The `oc.fetchControl` function is used to return a control class from an existing control element, this accepts an object or selector.
-The resulting object may call methods or access properties on the control class definition.
+The `oc.fetchControl` function is used to return a control class from an existing control element, this accepts a selector string, or an element directly.
+The resulting instance support method calls or accessing properties found on the control class definition.

 ```js
 const searchControl = oc.fetchControl('[data-control=search]');